rjseymour66/documentation/content/en/docs/Golang/project-setup.md

 ```
 The preceding command creates a `go.mod` file in the top-level of your project that lists your project name at the top.

+Module names should be unique within the Go community.
+This prevents conflicts with other public libraries.
+A common pattern is to use a URL that you own, such a `project-name.example.com`.
+Another very common pattern is to use the path where the project exists, minus the scheme.
+For example, `github.com/username/projectname`.

 ## Packages

 Packages are directories in a Go project.
 A package name should describe what it provides, not what it does.
 The name of the directory is the package name.
 For example, source files in the `go-src/stocks/` package are in the `stocks` package.
 At the top of the file, declare package names with `package <package-name>`, and import packages with the `import <package-name>` statement.